zslhg903/NINA/NINA/Documentation/NINA.md

     - This is the main setting for the Astrometry.Net Plate Solver
     > You need an account with astrometry.net to get an API key

-Plate Solver settings for the Local Platesolver, which you can install on installation of NINA.
+Plate Solver settings for the Local Platesolver, which you can install on installation of N.I.N.A..

 ![Settings: PlateSolving Local Solver](images/tab-settings-platesolving-localplatesolver.png)

 1. **Local Plate Solver Directory**
     - The directory where the local plate solver is installed
     > If you installed it manually you need to change this to where it is located
-    > If you installed it bundled with NINA you likely don’t have to change anything
+    > If you installed it bundled with N.I.N.A. you likely don’t have to change anything
 2. **Local Plate Solver Search Radius**
     - This is the search radius in degrees where the local plate solver should search for matches
     > 30 degrees is usually plenty